atkins126/CPas/README.md

 - See examples in `installdir\examples` for more information about usage.
 - You must include `CPas.dll` in your project distribution when dynamically linked to CPas.
 See `CPAS_STATIC` define in the CPas unit file.
 - See `installdir\docs` for documentation.

-- **NOTE:** For your assurance and peace of mind, all official executables in the CPas distro are code signed by **tinyBigGAMES LLC**.
+**NOTE:** For your assurance and peace of mind, all official executables in the CPas distro that where created by us are code signed by **tinyBigGAMES LLC**.

 ## A Tour of CPas
 ### CPas API